zapier/visual-builder/docs/_reference/cli-docs.md

   );

   // after fetching a page, set the returned cursor for the next page,
-  // or an empty string if this was the last one. await z.cursor.set(response.nextPage ?? '');
+  // or an empty string if the cursor is null await z.cursor.set(response.nextPage ?? '');

   return response.items;